witrin/graphql-example/README.md

 # GraphQL over HTTP

-This extension shows how the [GraphQL integration](https://github.com/typo3-initiatives/graphql) of the [TYPO3 Datahandler & Persistence Initiative](https://typo3.org/community/teams/typo3-development/initiatives/persistence/) could be used as a basic [HTTP endpoint](https://graphql.org/learn/serving-over-http/) without any security features.
+This extension shows how the [GraphQL integration](https://github.com/typo3-initiatives/graphql) of the [TYPO3 Datahandler & Persistence Initiative](https://typo3.org/community/teams/typo3-development/initiatives/persistence/) could be used as a basic [HTTP endpoint](https://graphql.org/learn/serving-over-http/).

 *This implementation is a proof-of-concept prototype and thus experimental development.
 This extension should not be used for production sites.*